Should You Give Your Domestic Helper a Bonus for Chinese New Year?

-Chinese New Year is a special time of year for many families in Hong Kong, and is also an opportunity for us to acknowledge the significant contributions that domestic workers make in our homes.
+chinese new year is around the corner and it is now time to get everything in order for entering the Year of the Pig!
+This celebration is a special time of year for many families in Hong Kong and Singapore, and is also an opportunity for us to acknowledge the hard work and contributions that domestic helpers make in our homes.

-HelperChoice recently surveyed domestic workers across the city and found that Chinese New Year was the most common time of year for helpers to receive gifts from their employers, followed by Christmas.
-Around half of Hong Kong’s helpers usually receive gifts over Chinese New Year.
+The common practice for employers in Hong Kong and Singapore is to reward their domestic helper during the festivities.
+HelperChoice surveyed domestic workers across the locations and found that Chinese New Year was the most common time of year for domestic helpers to receive gifts from their employers, followed by Christmas.

-If you're looking for inspiration on what to give, common gifts for helpers include lai see (red envelopes containing cash), buffet coupons, traditional dishes from helpers' home countries, or new clothes.
+If you're looking for inspiration on what to give, common gifts for domestic helpers include lai see/ang bao (red envelopes containing cash), buffet coupons, traditional dishes from helpers' home countries, or new clothes.

-Whether you're staying in Hong Kong or travelling abroad, we hope that you have a wonderful Chinese New Year!
-Kung hei fat choy!
+Whether you're staying in town or travelling abroad, we hope that you have a wonderful Chinese New Year!
+Kung Hei Fat Choy!
+Xin Nian Kuai Le!